patrickbucher/read-think-write/content/procrastination-reveals-conflict.md

 whether or not the word "prototype" was part of the prompt that was supposed to _"challenge the code"_.

-Not only was the code dragged towards an enterprisey direction, but also did the technical decisions reflect the power structures of the organisation rather than the synthesis of a discussion among peers.
+Not only was the code dragged towards an enterprisey direction, one tiny refactoring at a time, but also did the technical decisions reflect the power structures of the organisation rather than the synthesis of a discussion among peers.
 Also, time wasn't spent on finishing the prototype, but rather on refactoring it while exercising power over the other developers.

-My pragmatic decision of not pushing back (or rahter: indecision) seemed reasonable at the time.
+My pragmatic decision of not pushing back (or rather: indecision) seemed reasonable at the time.
 The goal was to finish a prototype quickly, i.e. without wasting time on supposedly silly arguments.
 However, when I look at the bigger context—figuring out if this collaboration is fruitful for both